Telefonica/opensource-scaffold/templates/.github/CONTRIBUTING.md

 # How to contribute

-Thank you for being part of the <%= copyrightOwner %> Open Source Community!
+Thank you for being part of the <%= copyrightHolder %> Open Source Community!

 # Table of Contents